Dabhol Power Company: Dabhol Power Station

 The plant was to be constructed in two phases.
-In March 1995, the ruling Congress Party in Maharashtra lost to a nationalist coalition that had campaigned on an anti-foreign investment platform.
+In March 1995, the ruling Congress Party in Maharashtra lost to a nationalist coalition (of Shiv Sena and Bharatiya Janata Party - BJP) that had campaigned on an anti-foreign investment platform.
 In May, hundreds of protesting villagers swarmed over the site to protest the displacement of people that would take place, and a riot broke out.
 Human Rights Watch and Amnesty International eventually charged the security forces guarding Dabhol for Enron with human-rights abuses; Human Rights Watch blamed Enron for being complicit.
 On August 3, the Maharashtra state government ordered the project to be halted because of "lack of transparency, alleged padded costs, and environmental hazards."
 Construction ground to a halt.
 By then, Enron had invested about $300 million into the project.

 Phase One

 Phase one was set to burn naphtha, a fuel similar to kerosene and gasoline.
 Phase one would produce 740 megawatts and help stabilize the local transmission grid.
 The power plant's phase one project was started in 1992 and finally completed two years behind schedule.